-The large vessel was cloaked in a manner they had never seen before.
+The large vessel was cloaked in a manner they'd never seen before.
 It wasn't there and then suddenly it was, sensors having detected nothing, and before they even had time to register this fact, the soldiers were already aboard Voyager and there was nothing they could do.
 Their cloaking technology obviously extended to life forms as well as ships and Voyager and her crew were prisoners before anyone even had a chance to fire a single defensive phaser shot.

 She forced herself to try and remain calm, knowing that her calm would somehow give reassurance, she hoped, to the bridge crew.
-The invaders were not of a race they had ever come across before and yet seemed to resemble the Kazon in manner and appearance, a fact which appeared to have already imprinted itself on the others on the bridge.
+The invaders were not of a race they'd ever come across before and yet seemed to resemble the Kazon in manner and appearance, a fact which appeared to have already imprinted itself on the others on the bridge.

 One of the invaders, obviously by his manner the leader, strode towards Kathryn and before she had a chance to register his hand rising, he backhanded her across the face, sending her sprawling backwards onto the floor.
-Chakotay had reacted immediately but the speed of the soldiers surpassed his own quick movement and the next thing he knew, he was on his knees, holding his head, which had been hit with the butt of one of their weapons.
+Chakotay had reacted immediately but the speed of the soldiers surpassed his own quick movement and the next thing he knew he was on his knees holding his head which had been hit with the butt of one of their weapons.
 He quickly realized that two of these soldiers were holding him in place and it then registered with him that the leader was hauling Kathryn to her feet, screaming at her, telling her to control her crew.
 Chakotay watched helpless, along with Kim, Paris, Tuvok and Torres, as Kathryn was dragged by her hair to the centre of the bridge.
 He saw the leader nod to two of his men, who stepped forward and gripped Kathryn's arms like vices.
 The leader then proceeded to, as he put it, teach her a lesson on behalf of her Officer, and he indicated to Chakotay to show who he meant.

 Chakotay fought against the strong hands holding him down to no avail, as he was forced to endure the sight of Kathryn being punched in the face and stomach.
 He couldn't help but marvel at the fact that she fought so hard against crying out, despite the obvious pain showing in her eyes and he knew she was using her anger to control both her fear and her pain.
 Thankfully, the leader seemed to tire of hitting her pretty quickly.
 He leaned forward and again grabbed Kathryn by her hair, pushing her against one of the consoles.
 He withdrew a length of cord from his belt and roughly pulling her hands behind her back, proceeded to tightly tie her wrists.
 When he appeared satisfied with the tightness of his knots, he shoved her to her knees and pushed her head down.

 "That's the way you'll stay until I decide otherwise."
 He spit his words at her.
 "If you cause me any problems, it's your crew who will suffer."
 He turned towards Chakotay and the others and looked them over then issued his order to his men.
 "Take these to the cargo hold and place them with the others."
 As they were pushed forward and into the turbo lift, Chakotay craned his neck to see Kathryn.
 She was still on her knees with her head down, denying Chakotay the chance to even meet her eyes and silently communicate with her.

-Chakotay knew he had to start thinking straight and push the images of Kathryn out of his mind, that he would be useless to her otherwise.
+Chakotay knew he had to start thinking straight and push the images of Kathryn out of his mind, that he'd be useless to her otherwise.
 He quickly set about establishing for certain that all crew were indeed present and once this had been achieved, he assigned one crewmember to a group of twenty or so, matching abilities as best he could.
 He knew it was far easier to communicate plans to a few, who could then pass them on to their respective groups.
-Having covertly spoken with as many crewmembers as possible during the next several hours, he took the scant information he had gleaned back to Tuvok, Paris, Kim and Torres.
+Having covertly spoken with as many crewmembers as possible during the next several hours, he took the scant information he'd gleaned back to Tuvok, Paris, Kim and Torres.

 They sat together, feigning an air of resignation, and quietly discussed the situation.
 They noticed that there were only ten guards assigned to them, obviously with the belief that being armed, there was little need for a greater number.

 Chakotay and the others were quiet, all deep in thought, the soldiers glancing their way occasionally.
 Tuvok was the first to notice the change in temperature, being used to the Vulcan climate.
 Chakotay was aware of him rubbing his hands up and down his arms and was just about to ask if he was all right but Tuvok saved him the question.
 "I believe, Commander, that the temperature has fallen by several degrees since our arrival here."